metamn/react/content/blog/on-design-systems-3/index.md

 ## The web context

-Let's start with a visual guide mapping up the buzzwords.
+Let's start by mapping up the buzzwords.
-Please note &mdash; the historical timeline is depicted counter-clockwise.
+Please note, the historical timeline &mdash; marking the paradigm shifts &mdash; is depicted counter-clockwise.

 ![The context](ds-context-black.png)

-Then let's match the buzzwords with user interfaces, and web user interface technologies like HTML, CSS and Javascript.
+The buzzwords need to connect with user interfaces, and web user interface technologies like HTML, CSS and Javascript.

+It takes a journey from user interfaces to consistent UIs &mdash; almost a dozen of steps, each step further clarifying the process.

 ![UI1](ui1.png)